-Intratec offers professional, easy-to-understand reports examining Butanol production.
+Intratec offers professional, easy-to-understand reports examining Butanol production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).